libbyshoop/database-book/_sources/14OuterJoin/01OuterJoin.rst

 .. activecode:: creature_ach_oj_w
    :language: sql
-   :include: all_creature_create_oj
+   :include: all_creature_create

    DROP TABLE IF EXISTS CreatureLOJAchievement_w;

-   CREATE TABLE CreatureLOJAchievement_w AS select C.*, A.proficiency, A.skillCode, A.achDate
+   CREATE TABLE CreatureLOJAchievement_w AS
+   SELECT C.*, A.proficiency, A.skillCode, A.achDate
-   from creature C
+   FROM creature C
-   left outer join achievement A on
+   LEFT OUTER JOIN achievement A
+   ON
    (C.creatureId = A.creatureId and C.reside_townId = A.test_townId)
    ;
    -- creature is the left relation whose rows will be kept